 Fancy Farm is a tiny town located in the state of Kentucky.
 With a population of 403 people and just one neighborhood, Fancy Farm is the 337th largest community in Kentucky.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fancy Farm is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Fancy Farm is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fancy Farm is a town of professionals, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Fancy Farm who work in community and social services (25.64%), healthcare suport services (20.51%), and management occupations (8.55%).

 The overall crime rate in Fancy Farm is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.